-In September 2014, the compensation committee, based on analysis and recommendations from Radford, further refined our peer group due primarily to our continued increases in revenue, market capitalization and headcount, with the goal to design the peer group to align us with the midrange of the peer group with respect to revenue, market capitalization and headcount.
-The following summarizes the changes that were made to our peer group in September 2014:
+The compensation committee, based on analysis and recommendations from Radford, refined our peer group for 2016 due primarily to our continued increases in revenue and headcount and change in market capitalization, with the goal to design the peer group to align us with the midrange of the peer group with respect to revenue, market capitalization and employee headcount.
+The following summarizes the changes that were made to our peer group used for 2016:

-• Aegerion Pharmaceuticals, Inc., Arena Pharmaceuticals, Inc., Dyax Corp., Halozyme Therapeutics, Inc., Momenta Pharmaceuticals, Inc. and Theravance, Inc. were removed from our peer group due to their relatively low revenue and market capitalization as compared to our company;

-- Cadence Pharmaceuticals, Inc., Idenix Pharmaceuticals, Inc. and InterMune, Inc. were removed from the peer group as they were acquired by other companies and compensation data would no longer be available for these companies; and - Alkermes plc, BioMarin Pharmaceuticals, Inc., Cubist Pharmaceuticals, Inc. Incyte Corporation, Jazz Pharmaceuticals plc, MannKind Corporation, Pharmacyclics, Inc., Seattle Genetics, Inc. and United Therapeutics Corporation were added to our peer group as their revenue, market capitalization and headcount were more comparable to our company.
+- BioMarin Pharmaceuticals, Inc. and Incyte Corporation were removed from our peer group due to their high market capitalization as compared to our company; and. - Cubist Pharmaceticals, Inc, NPS Pharmaceuticals, Inc. and Pharmacyclics, Inc. were each removed from our peer group due to being acquired. - AMAG Pharmaceuticals, Depomed, Inc., Dyax Corp., Halozyme Therapeutics, Inc., Insys Therapeutics, Inc. and Momenta Pharmaceuticals, Inc. were added to our peer group as their revenue, market capitalization and headcount were more comparable to our company.

 The compensation committee believes that the resulting peer group companies are broadly comparable to us, and represent our labor market for talent for key leadership positions.
-As of December 31, 2014, our market capitalization was at the 41st percentile of the this peer group, and our annual revenue was at the 33rd percentile of this peer group.
-Compensation data from this peer group was reviewed and analyzed by the compensation committee in determining the annual incentive bonuses for total cash compensation to our named executive officers for 2014, which was set after the end of the fiscal year.
+As of December 31, 2016, our market capitalization was at approximately the 37th percentile of this peer group, and our annual revenue was at approximately the 50th percentile of this peer group.

-Our compensation committee does not "benchmark" the compensation of any of our named executive officers to a specific percentile of our peer groups; rather, the compensation committee took the results of Radford's comparative analyses of our peer groups, as well as the considerations provided by Radford with respect to components and levels of compensation for our executive officers, under advisement in determining competitive market practice in our industry.
-The compensation committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2014.
-As discussed below, the compensation committee sought to better align 2014 compensation of our named executive officers towards the 25th percentile of total cash compensation of our applicable peer group and the 75th percentile of total equity compensation of our applicable peer group.
-The compensation committee also determined that it was appropriate to use a blended approach of grant date fair value and grant as a percent of our company to determine equity grants.
+The compensation committee took the results of Radford's comparative analyses of our peer groups, as well as the considerations provided by Radford with respect to components and levels of compensation for our executive officers, under advisement in determining competitive market practice in our industry.
+The compensation committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2016.
+As discussed below, the compensation committee sought to better align 2016 compensation of our named executive officers towards the 50th percentile of total cash compensation and the 50th to 75th percentile of equity compensation of our applicable peer group.